KDE/documentation-docs-kdenlive-org/user_interface/menu/clip_menu.rst

 Delete Clip
 -----------

 This function removes the clip from the Project Bin.
 It does not delete it from the file system.
-If the clip is being used in the Timeline a warning message will appear, and if you click on :guilabel:`Continue` any occurance of that clip in the Timeline will be deleted.
+If the clip is being used in the Timeline a warning message will appear, and if you click on :guilabel:`Continue` any occurence of that clip in the Timeline will be deleted.

 This function is also available via the right-click menu of a clip selected in the Project Bin.